-Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and an HR Consultant in making this decision.
+Suspension of the member of staff, excluding the Executive Headteacher, against whom an allegation has been made, needs careful consideration, and the Executive Headteacher will seek the advice of the LADO and an HR Consultant in making this decision.

-In the event of an allegation against the Headteacher, the decision to suspend will be made by the Chair of Governors with advice as above.
+In the event of an allegation against the Executive Headteacher, the decision to suspend will be made by the Chair of Governors with advice from the LADO.